brentbiglin/bias/content/home/consulting.md

 ### Creative Ideas

-* Usability on spec - If you think you don't have the money to invest in usability engineering, I will offer you my services for no money up front, but for a small percentage of the resultant savings or increased revenue, to be calculated in a way we both agree on in advance.
+* Usability on Spec - If you think you don't have the money to invest in usability engineering, I will offer you my services for no money up front, but for a small percentage of the resultant savings or increased revenue, to be calculated in a way we both agree on in advance.

-* Remote mentoring - Do you have a young usability team that would benefit from a more experienced person reviewing their test plans and test reports, making recommendations regarding organizational placement, or advising on how to get the best bang for their usability buck?
+* Remote Mentoring - Do you have a young usability team that would benefit from a more experienced person reviewing their test plans and test reports, making recommendations regarding organizational placement, or advising on how to get the best bang for their usability buck?
 I would be happy to serve as that person, based on primarily electronic contacts.